oulfr/laravel-wordpress/README.md

- Then in your routes us the middleware <strong>has_cap</strong> with capabilites or roles created in your wordpress:
+ Then in your routes use the middleware <strong>has_cap</strong> with capabilites or roles created in your wordpress:

  ```php
 $router->group([